aldavidson/mt-trainer/README.md

 # Tests
-From the root directory of this repo, run:
+From the src/ directory of this repo, run:
 `python -m pytest tests`